-The Company did not adopt any new accounting policies during the three months period ended 31 March 2020.
+The Company did not adopt any new accounting policies during the quarter ended 31 March 2021.

 Subsequent Events

 There have been no subsequent events between the end of the period date and the date of filing of the financial statements.